TChukwuleta/wix/README.md

 11. Now, open the `BTCPay.js` file in the wix editor and paste the code from our Git repository: [BTCPay.js](https://github.com/btcpayserver/wix/blob/main/backend/service-plugins/payment-provider/BTCPay/BTCPay.js).
 Do not forget to remove all the example code from the file before pasting the copied code.
 ![BTCPay.js](./docs/images/09_wix_gh-btcpay.png)
 ![BTCPay.js](./docs/images/10_wix_ppsp-btcpay.png)
 12. Now we need to add the `http-functions.js` file to the `backend` directory.
-To do so, in the "backend" section of your editor click again on the (+) icon and select "Expose Site API" which creates the mentioned `http-functions.js` file.
+To do so, in the "backend" section of your editor click again on the **(+)** icon and select "**Expose Site API**" which creates the mentioned `http-functions.js` file.
 Note: If you already have that file present then you can skip this step.
 ![Create http-functions.js](./docs/images/11_wix_backend-expose-site-api.png)
 13. Copy the code from our Git repository: [http-functions.js](https://github.com/btcpayserver/wix/blob/main/backend/http-functions.js).
-If you already had a http-functions.js file, make sure to add the code from the Git repository to the existing file add the copied code below the existing code.
-If not then make sure you delete all the example code before pasting the code from Github.
+If you already had a `http-functions.js` file, make sure to add the code from the Git repository to the existing file add the copied code below the existing code.
+If not then make sure you delete all the example code before pasting the code from GitHub.
 ![http-functions.js](./docs/images/12_wix_backend-http-functions.png)
 14. Now the code is done it is important to click on publish to save the changes and make the plugin available.